-Create and share a clear guideline to all the team members
+Create and share a clear guideline for all the team members

 Bringing all expertise together is a powerful strategy.
-However, in order for everybody to be aligned and know in which direction to go, you need to create a guideline they can always refer to.
+However, in order for everybody to be aligned and know which direction to go in, you need to create a guideline they can always refer to.
 As each person and department may have their own way of working, this helps your team to work in cohesion and understand what their next common goals are.

 Choose the communication tools that will answer your team’s needs

-Since Covid-19 has entered our lives, many businesses have adopted a hybrid working model and are enjoying the positive aspects of this concept.
+Since Covid-19 has entered our lives, many businesses have adopted a hybrid working model and are enjoying its positive impact.
 However, one of the downsides of more flexibility in the workplace can be the decrease in communication.
 For a collaborative workforce, this can get really tricky.
 Therefore, providing the best communication tools is key for this concept to succeed.

 Encourage the use of terminology that everybody understands

-A very important point to share with your teams when making them work collaboratively is to use vocabulary that other team members understand.
-Quite often, people are so used to a certain terminology that they may not realise that what is clear and obvious for them is sometimes not for others.
+A very important point to share with your teams when making them work cross-functionally is to use vocabulary that other team members understand.
+Quite often, people are used to certain terminology and may not realise that it may not be understood by others.
 One of the main aspects of cross-functional leadership is to make sure everybody is included and understand what is being discussed.

 Make a detailed plan and timeline schedule

-People working collaboratively don’t only need to know what their common goal is but also what are the steps to reach it.
-Thus, one of the few downsides of a cross-functional team is the risk of working aimlessly without knowing how to reach their objective.
+People working collaboratively not only need a common goal but also need to know what steps are needed to reach it.
+Thus, one of the few downsides of a cross-functional team is the risk of working aimlessly without knowing how to reach the objective.
 Therefore, making a detailed plan and a timeline schedule is a very important point to support your team with their project.

 Embrace an agile way of working

 There is no road without bumps.
-One of the most powerful aspects of this way of working is its ability to adapt to change.
-People from different backgrounds and with various skill sets are more able to bounce back by finding solutions and being creative.
+One of the most powerful aspects of working collaboratively is the ability to adapt to change.
+People from different backgrounds and with various skill sets are able to bounce back by finding solutions and being creative.
 A company that wants to evolve following the trends of the future of work has to be agile.
-Not only as technology and digitalisation are constantly improving but also because to be ready to overcome any unplanned matter.
+This is not only because technology and digitalisation are constantly improving but also to be ready for any unforeseen challenges.

-In conclusion, letting knowledge flow between top talents is a powerful way to elevate your workforce as well as your business.
+In conclusion, letting knowledge flow between top talent is a powerful way to elevate your workforce and your business.
 Therefore, working with cross-functional teams is going to be a crucial element for business in the upcoming years.
 How do you imagine the future of work?
 How is your organisation adapting to the new ways of working?
-Stay up to date and learn how to embrace the new ways of working by subscribing to our newsletter.